tigerbeetle/tigerbeetle/docs/quick-start/cli-repl.md

 And indeed you can see that account `1` has `debits_posted` as `10` and account `2` has `credits_posted` as `10`.
 The `10` amount is fully accounted for!

+You can take a look at the [`Accounts` reference](../reference/accounts.md) to understand all of the fields on the accounts.

+## Next: Designing for TigerBeetle

+Now that you've created some accounts and transfers, you may want to dig into the [data model](../design/data-modeling.md) to learn more about how to build with TigerBeetle.